crelies/FireTVKit/README.md

 }
 ```

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Customize

-Coming soon ...
+1. You can use the `FireTVSelectionViewProtocol` to create your own view for the fire tv selection.
+2. Use the `FireTVPlayerViewProtocol` to create your custom player view.
+3. With the `FireTVSelectionThemeProtocol` and the `FireTVPlayerThemeProtocol` you can build custom themes for the themable selection and player view controller.

 ## Requirements

-Currently there is only a reactive implementation.
+1. Currently there is only a reactive implementation.
 That's why you need `RxSwift`.
-At the moment the `AmazonFling-SDK` doesn't support bitcode.
+2. At the moment the `AmazonFling-SDK` doesn't support bitcode.
 So you need to disable it.
+3. Deployment target of your App is >= iOS 9.0 .

 ## Installation